 With the new revolutionary laser technologies, an “evaporation” of the superficial epidermal layers and a specific thermal effect on the deep skin structures is carried out.

 During the procedure itself, not all skin layers are getting treated but only some sections of it the form of microscopic columns – micro-thermal zones.
-Each area is surrounded by a healthy and non-lasered area.
+Each area is surrounded by a skincare and non-lasered area.

 What is the procedure for removing scars using a laser?

-Ablative laser treatment
+Ablative laser fix

-The ablative laser resurfacing is a medical procedure where, through laser rays with a cross-section of about 0.18 mm, through the epidermis to the deep dermis, tissues evaporate into “columns” accounting for between 3 and 5% of the area treated.
+The ablative laser resurfacing is a cosmetic procedure where, through laser rays with a cross-section of about 0.18 mm, through the epidermis to the deep dermis, tissues evaporate into “columns” accounting for between 3 and 5% of the area treated.
 This method causes the release of specific proteins called “Heat Shock Proteins” that powerfully stimulate the dermal fibroblasts in all layers, to produce more and more collagenous and elastic fibers that renew the skin.

 As with any ablative procedure, this process is complemented and accelerated by restorative processes that are triggered by controlled skin damage.

 The revolutionary CO2 fraction laser performs “evaporation” of surface epidermal layers and special heat fix of deep skin structures.
 Doing the procedure does not injure the whole skin, but certain parts of it in the form of microscopic columns – microthermal zones.
 Each of these areas is surrounded by a skincare, non-laser-treated area.

 Thus, the skin recovers very quickly, even when larger areas are treated.
 The procedure stimulates the production of new, skincare collagen fibers, which smoothe the relief of the skin activate and promote its density, structure, and elasticity.